 Tennessee has very specific statutes designed to protect victims of domestic violence.
-When a police officer responds to a 911 call that could potentially involve a domestic assault, the police officer will make a decision of who the aggressor is and arrest them.
-Afterwards, the arrested person will have bond conditions that could forbid them from returning to their own home until their case is settled.
+When a police officer responds to a 911 call that could potentially involve a domestic assault, the police officer will make a decision of who the aggressor is and arrest that person.
+If you are arrested in this way, you will have bond conditions that could forbid you from returning to your own home until your case is settled.

 A conviction of domestic assault can have several negative implications such as:

-2. Completing battery intervention programs which can take up to 24 – 26 weeks.
+- Completing a battery intervention program that can take up to 24 – 26 weeks.

 - A minimum of 11 months/29 days probation and/or jail time.

 - Deportation for noncitizens with immigration reporting requirements.